You don’t have to get sick from bad food. Just follow some basic guidelines to keep you safe. [More] Food Safety While Cruising

 Stove burners, boiling water, sharp knives, rolling cans -- all these pose larger threats to your safety on a boat than ashore.

-Things I've learned that help me avoid stupid injuries while cooking on a moving platform.
+Things we've learned that help us avoid stupid injuries while cooking on a moving platform.

 How to light a boat or RV propane stove and how the safety mechanisms work.
 If you’re having problems getting yours to light, read this!
 [More] Lighting a Propane Stove